Can a will be self-proved at execution?

 Answer:

-(2) A will or codicil made self-proved under former law, or executed in another state and made self-proved under the laws of that state, shall be considered as self-proved under this section.”
+Additionally, a will or codicil that was self-proved under previous laws or executed in another state and made self-proved according to that state's laws will also be considered self-proved under this section.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.